 As part of the bull bar install, we purchased the underbody protection option.

 We had an Ironman snorkel put on at the same time as the bull bar and winch.
-This was done by Fastfit Bullbars at Leichhardt.
+This was also done by Fastfit Bullbars at Leichhardt.
 A very nice job and at a very good price compared to other brands and places.

 Rear Storage System